For Honours and coursework Masters students and HDR candidates.

 |Study Period||Start date||Census date||WW date||End date|

-- position your own research in relation to historic and current trends in qualitative research.
+- Frame your research in relation to historic and current trends in qualitative research

 |Timetable||View the lecture timetable | View the full unit timetable|